drumevp/chess-engine/README.md

 # Chess movegen ts

 A bitboard legal move generator implementation in Typescript.
 I started this project to learn about bitboards and how to perform bitwise operations.
 The goal was to achieve decent performance while maintaining full legality.

-I initially implemented it with `bigint`s, but after some extensive reading and performance tests I pivoted to using 2x32bit values to represent the 64bit values.
-This makes the codebase a bit uglier and chunkier, but a lot more performant.
-The original `bigint` implementation is available in the `bitboards-bigint` branch.
+# Branches

+- `bitboard-bigint`: This was my original implementation.
+Representing every bitboard as a 64bit value as a bigint.
+This is the cleanest implementation, but the least performant.
+Kiwipete depth 5 is `10.07M nps`.
+- `bitboard-32bit`: I rewrote the bigint engine to use 2x32bit values to represent the 64bit values.
+The calculations in javascript are much faster this way.
+The only downside is the codebase is larger and harder to read.
+Kiwipete depth 5 is `40.96M nps`.
+- `master`: This is basically just the `bitboard-32bit` branch, but a lot of the code is inlined, rather than using helper functions.
+This makes it very ugly to read.
+I go into more detail here in the Performance section below.
+Kiwipete depth 5 is `104.21M nps`.

 # Usage